quincyshadow/java-car-dealership/customers_overview.md

 | phone       | STRING    |
 | password    | STRING    |

+- STRETCH GOAL: Could have a referred_by column with an associated "referrals" table or something

 ## User Stories

 - As a user, when I click one of customers in the list, I am taken to a page that shows me the full details about that customer.